patnox/recruiter-ab/README.md

 When using this configuration, you should also set cgi.fix_pathinfo=0 in the php.ini file in order to avoid many unnecessary system stat() calls.

 Also note that when running an HTTPS server, you need to add fastcgi_param HTTPS on; so that Yii can properly detect if a connection is secure.

+6. Database

+a. create a mysql database
+b. import the latest .sql file from the directory database/ into your mysql database
+c. change the database configuration at common/config/main-local.php

+7. Happy Recruiting

 ```